Wayne Thomas (ice hockey)

-Robert Wayne Thomas (born October 9, 1947) is a Canadian former professional ice hockey goaltender who played in the National Hockey League (NHL) for the Montreal Canadiens, Toronto Maple Leafs, and New York Rangers between 1972 and 1981.
+Robert Wayne Thomas (October 9, 1947 – July 16, 2025) was a Canadian professional ice hockey goaltender who played in the National Hockey League (NHL) for the Montreal Canadiens, Toronto Maple Leafs, and New York Rangers between 1972 and 1981.
 He also held several positions in coaching and management in the NHL and the minor leagues, including 22 years in management with the San Jose Sharks.

 Playing career

-Thomas played junior hockey from 1963 to 1967 with the Ottawa Capitals of the Central Canada Hockey League (CCHL), and was the league's top goaltender in 1965–66.
-Thomas then played three years of varsity hockey at the University of Wisconsin under coach Bob Johnson.
-Thomas recorded a shutout in his first game with Wisconsin in 1968, an 11–0 victory against Pennsylvania.
-He was with the team in its first appearance in the Frozen Four tournament in Lake Placid, New York in 1970.
-Thomas ranks in the top 10 all-time for Wisconsin goaltenders in save percentage (.909 – 9th all-time) and goals against average (2.84 – 10th all-time) as of the 2019–20 season.
+Born in Ottawa, Ontario, on October 9, 1947, Thomas played junior hockey from 1963 to 1967 with the Ottawa Capitals of the Central Canada Hockey League (CCHL), and was the league's top goaltender in 1965–66.
+Thomas then attended University of Wisconsin, where played varsity hockey with the Wisconsin Badgers under coach Bob Johnson.
+In his first game with Wisconsin, Thomas recorded a shutout victory against Pennsylvania.
+He was second-team All-WCHA for the 1969–70 season and was with the team in its first appearance in the Frozen Four tournament in Lake Placid, New York, in 1970.
+That same season he was named the team's MVP.
+Thomas ranks in the top 10 all-time for Wisconsin goaltenders in save percentage (.909 – 9th all-time) and goals against average (2.84 – 10th all-time) as of the 2022–23 season.

-Thomas's National Hockey League rights were originally held by the Toronto Maple Leafs, who traded him to the Los Angeles Kings in 1968, and who in turn traded him to the Montreal Canadiens in 1970.